Ned Rorem: Orchestral works

 Rorem's three numbered symphonies were written in a span of eight years during the 1950s.
 They have remained relatively "ostracized", even during the late 20th-century revival of neoromanticism.
 The music critic David Hurwitz remarked that "Ned Rorem's symphonies are shot through with long, lyrical melodies that some observers might relate to his gifts as a songwriter, but strike me as more likely inspired by the "Sunrise" sequence from Ravel's Daphnis et Chloë–music so strikingly lovely that the beauty it describes can only exist in the world of fantasy and make-believe."

 Rorem's Symphony No. 1 (1950) is cast in four fairly brief movements: I: Maestoso, II: Andantino, III: Largo, and IV: Allegro; the composer himself noted that it "could easily be called a Suite".
 The AllMusic critic Blair Sanderson considered it the most lyrical and gentle of his symphonies.
 His Symphony No. 2 (1956) is cast in 3 movements, I: Broad, Moderate; II: Tranquillo; III: Allegro.
-They are of highly unequal propertion—the 2nd & 3rd combined being less than half the length of the first—akin to the structure of Symphony No. 6 by Dmitri Shostakovich.
+They are of highly unequal proportion—the second movement and the third movement combined being less than half the length of the first movement—akin to the structure of Symphony No. 6 by Dmitri Shostakovich.
 Both the first and second symphonies are infrequently performed; the second in particularly had not been performed since 1959 until, as the composer puts it, "José Serebrier resurrected" it 43 years later.
 The Third Symphony (1958) is cast in five movements: I: Passacaglia, II: Allegro molto vivace, III: Largo, IV: Andante, V: Allegro molto.
-It is perhaps the best known of Rorem's numbered symphonies, described by Sanderson as "the most fully realized, [with] resilient rhythms and cogent structures".
+It is the best known of Rorem's numbered symphonies, described by Sanderson as "the most fully realized, [with] resilient rhythms and cogent structures".
 Hurwitz opines that it should be among the "great American symphonies".
 Rorem later arranged the Scherzo movement for wind orchestra in 2002.

 Piano music

 From 1948 onwards, Rorem wrote numerous pieces for solo piano, usually dedicated to relatives or close friends.
 Many of these were written for his partner Holmes, and others are named for their recipient, such as For Shirley (1989) and For Ben (1999).
-Johnson described most of them as "thumbnail sketches averaging 1–2 minutes each" furthering that "many of these contain the seeds of the larger works that [later] appeared".
+Johnson described most of them as brief sketches that contained precedents for his later works.
 His earliest published piano work was the 1948 set A Quiet Afternoon, written for his sister's children.

 Among his main piano compositions are three sonatas written in his early years 1948, 1949 and 1954.
-Barone singles out the "sparking Toccata" third movement from the First Sonata, noting that it "belongs in the rotation of encores".
+Barone singles out the "sparking Toccata" third movement from the First Sonata, noting that it is a common encore for pianists.
 A few months after its publication, Rorem published the Toccata as a separate piece.